-Close to Wrights Store on the corner of Forest Road and Old Forest Road was the "Junction Store" run by the Fielder family and later the McNeilly family (mother and daughter).
-It operated from the early 1930s to the 1940s.
+Very close to Wrights Store on the corner of Forest Road and Old Forest Road was the "Junction Store" run by the Fielder family and later the McNeilly family (mother and daughter).
+It operated from the early 1930's to the 1940's.
 The term "Junction" was attached to the Junction Store and the Junction Dairy.
-Then, Forest Road had just been created (in the Forest Heights Estate) from the corner of Old Forest Road to The Basin main centre, so this area became a significant "Junction" of roads.
+At the time, Forest Road had just been created (in the Forest Heights Estate) from the corner of Old Forest Road to The Basin main centre, so this area became an important "Junction" of roads.